 - If you have a major requirements form from a previous advising meeting, just update it by checking off classes you have completed and bring it to your next meeting.

 2) TAKE A LOOK AT THE APPROPRIATE TIP SHEET.

 - Every term we develop tip sheets that list all the courses that will be offered the following term that will fulfill the requirements for Environmental Studies and Environmental Science majors.
 Look for the tip sheets on our website one week before registration for the next term.

 - Tip sheets are posted under the Undergraduate page, under the Advising tab in the left-hand toolbar, it will say “Course Tip Sheets”.
 If you don’t have a copy, download the appropriate tip sheet.

 - Using the major requirements form and the tip sheets, make note of the courses you would like to take.

 - We are making an effort to find all the ‘bugs’ in the degree audit reporting system for our majors, so if you find a problem or discrepancy on your degree audit, make a note of it and bring it with you to your meeting.
-You can also report degree audit errors to Alissa Manske in 144 Columbia Hall.
+You can also report degree audit errors to Sophie Bybee, the ENVS undergraduate coordinator.

 - Important Note: All majors are required to meet with their adviser during the first term of the year you plan to graduate.
 This gives us an opportunity to confirm your progress toward your degree and discuss career plans.

 You are responsible for keeping track of your progress and making sure that all your requirements are completed.
-We recommend you check your Degree Audit Report at least once a year and make a file of the documents discussed above (Major Requirements Form, Course Plan, and your questions) to keep track of your progress.
+We recommend you check your Degree Audit Report at least once a term and make a file of the documents discussed above (Major Requirements Form, and your questions) to keep track of your progress.